thescubageek/bracketology/README.md

 results will tend towards highly ranked teams dominating and fewer upsets.
 Using a smaller set of exports will generate a high chance of upsets.

+## New Features in v1.1.0

+### Tourney Codes
+Every possible combination of brackets is encoded in a 13-character "tourney code."
+Entering a tourney code outputs the bracket wins/losses represented by that code.
+Each code is unique to exactly one bracket.

+### QR Codes
+Each bracket now comes with a QR code that can be used to share the bracket with others or open it on a mobile device.
+This QR code redirects to the tourney code page at `/code/:code`.
+Each QR code is unique to exactly one bracket.

+### Bracket Generator from Phrase

+Totally useless yet awesome at the same time!
+Enter any phrase and a bracket will be generated based on the content.
+Each phrase is deterministic (you get the same bracket if you enter the same phrase).
+Mess around and find phrases that result in good brackets!
+You can find this feature at `/phrase`.

 ## Future Work

 This is a quickly hacked together project for the 2021 NCAA Basketball Tournament.
+It was polished a bit for the 2022 tournament, and the tourney codes were added for the 2023 tournament.
 It will be expanded upon in the years to come.
 There are still a number of unimplemented features.

 ### Testing